• Destination Information

 • Marina Le Marin: The professionally equipped marina is perfectly adapted to the needs of sailors and explorers.

-• Take a trip to the neighboring island of Saint Lucia or head to the wild Dominica!
+• Take a trip to the neighbouring island of Saint Lucia or head to the wild Dominica!

 Why the Island of Flowers?

 The name of the island was once Madinina, which means flower island and is still used by the locals even today.
-The colorful exotic flowers have given the island this name.
+The colourful exotic flowers have given the island this name.
 Everywhere you will find the flame trees, these are beautiful small shrubs with red flowers.
 Even frangipani with white flowers and yellow cassava are not hard to find.
-During a hike you are likely to cross flowerpots and wild orchids.
-Martinique has a beautiful and colorful landscape that everyone should experience!
+During a hike, you are likely to cross flowerpots and wild orchids.
+Martinique has a beautiful and colourful landscape that everyone should experience!

 Ready to set sail for Martinique?
 Find charter a yacht for an unforgettable holiday on Click & Boat!